Posts

 Image

 Here’s what I learned when my entire blog urls disappeared from Google Search overnight and how I’m trying to fix it.
 I woke up one morning, logged into Google Search Console, and saw something that made my stomach drop, there were ZERO pages indexed .
 My new Blogger blog wasn’t even a week old, but just the day before, 11 of my posts were indexed and starting to show impressions.
 Now?
 Gone.
 No warnings.
 No explanations.
 The only faint silver lining?
 GSC was now for the first time detecting all 26 URLs on my blog but none of them were indexed.
+Check out my other post Blogging for Your Small Business: A Practical Guide for tips and practical suggestions after you finish here!

 Beyond Revitive: What Else Helped Ease My Peripheral Neuropathy